vitalbiodiversity/vitalbiodiversity.github.io/catalogue.md

 <br><br>
 While continuing to protect the livelihoods of local communities, how could this project be developed further to inspire economic principles that are more responsive to ecosystems?
 For example, how can the non-monetary and non-quantifiable aspects of this project become part of a business case that is not expressed through money but through ecosystem values such as cooperation, synergy, and mutual thriving?
 Thinking through such questions creatively with this Design Brief might inspire new collaborative proposals.
 <br><br>
-Read more about this project: https://www.savimbo.com/
+Read more about this project: <a href="https://www.savimbo.com/">https://www.savimbo.com/</a>
 <br><br>
 Screenshots cited from the project website (Savimbo, Image: Douglas Gayeton)
     <br>